warrenshea/notes/dev.performance.md

 * [Lighthouse Treemap](https://googlechrome.github.io/lighthouse/treemap/)
 * [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer)

+## Core Web Vitals

+### LCP - Largest Contentful Paint
+* quantify how fast the page feels visually
+* measures how long it takes for the largest piece of content to appear on the screen

+### FID - First Input Delay
+* how long for the site to react to first interaction

+### CLS - Cumulative Layout Shift
+* measure visual stability of page (does stuff move around while loading)

 ## Preload Scanner
 Invented in IE8, some resources are downloaded asynchronously/parallel.
 Resources in this scanner will always perform better than those that are not.<br>
 `<img>` is an example of a resource in that scanner.